 Applying a Resiliency Framework in Environments with Climate and Conflict Shocks

 Chaired by EcoVentures International

 Interested in exploring how concepts of resilience are/can be applied to make market systems more dynamic and inclusive, even in the face of market, political, and climatic stresses and shocks?
-Join us for a discussion of the Resiliency Framework, funded by USAID’s Center for Resilience, and take a closer look at its application in both cyclone-ravaged Mozambique and Kenyan conflict zones.
-Learn how to redesign and monitor systemic change interventions that are more durable, contextual, cost-effective, and better align market systems thinking and resilience concepts.
+EcoVentures International hosted a discussion of the Resiliency Framework, funded by USAID’s Center for Resilience, and took a closer look at its application in both cyclone-ravaged Mozambique and Kenyan conflict zones.
+Additionally, participants learned how to redesign and monitor systemic change interventions that are more durable, contextual, cost-effective, and better align market systems thinking and resilience concepts.

 Making Market Systems Work for 69 Million Forcibly Displaced People